A major challenge for foreign investors is corporate governance best practices to generate profitable business.

 - Consult and copy the articles of association, minutes of meetings of the board of shareholders, resolutions of meetings of the board of directors, resolutions of meetings of the board of supervisors and financial reports.

 - Consult accounting books of the company.

-The shareholders’ meeting is the highest authority in the company, and an indispensable organ in the corporate governance structure.
-The shareholders’ meeting convenes on resolutions for major issues rather than the daily operations of the business; its members may exercise the following functions:
+The shareholders’ meeting is the highest authority in the company.
+And an indispensable organ in the corporate governance structure.
+The shareholders’ meeting convenes on resolutions for major issues rather than the daily operations of the business.
+The members may exercise the following functions: